ipsilon/eof/spec/eofv0_verkle.md

 2. Execution stops if `PC` goes outside the code section bounds (in case of EOFv0 this is also the end of the container).
 3. `PC` returns the current position within the *code*.
 4. The instructions which *read* code must refer to the *code* section only.
-This is significantly different from what the original EIP-3540 proposed, however this difference is not relevant in the latest EOFv1 revision where these instructions are invalid.
+   The modification keeps the behavior of these instructions unchanged.
+   These instructions are invalid in EOFv1.
    The instructions are:
     - `CODECOPY` (copies a part of the *code* section),
     - `CODESIZE` (returns the size of the *code* section),